This article highlights the following:

-Exchange students on the CB and YES program are not permitted to drive any motorized vehicle under any circumstances.
+Exchange students on the CBYX, FLEX, and YES programs are not permitted to drive any motorized vehicle under any circumstances.
 Violators of this policy will be considered for program dismissal.
 This applies even if the student is in possession of an international driver’s license or if the host family feels that the student is a responsible and careful driver.
-Exceptions may be granted for farm equipment with written permission from AFS-USA.
+Exceptions may be granted for FLEX and YES students to use farm equipment with written permission from AFS-USA.
 If authorized, the student must observe precautions regarding safety and legal limitations.
-CB students are not permitted to handle firearms.
+CBYX, FLEX, and YES students are not permitted to handle firearms.

 Before engaging in a high-risk activity, please contact AFS Support staff for guidance on whether or not the activity will be approved and/or if a Supplemental Activity Waiver is required.
 Examples of activities that require an additional waiver include:

 - Operator or passenger of: snowmobile, farm equipment, motorcycles, trikes, scooters, quad bikes, ATVs, etc.;

 - Handling of weapons (guns, air guns, bows, swords, knives etc.) and shooting, hunting, practicing with them (this includes attendance at gun shows where the participant has an opportunity to handle weapons)

 - Scuba diving (with proper certification)

 - Kite surfing, parasailing, bungee jumping, and trapezing

 - Whitewater activities